-Fig. 2 also reveals an inertial wall (a strong outward increase in M) from 7-11 km height at r = 600 km.
+Figure 2 also reveals an inertial wall (a strong outward increase in M) from 7- to 11-km heights at r = 600 km.
 Over the next 100 km, M was nearly constant with radius in the upper troposphere.
 At these large radii, neither of these characteristics seems consistent with any physical process.
-M values calculated using gridded analyses from the European Center for Medium Range Weather Forecasting (ECMWF; not shown) indicated minima in the upper troposphere south of the center outside the 600 km radius, a region with a dearth of data (Fig. 1).
+The M values calculated using gridded analyses from the European Centre for Medium-Range Weather Forecasts (ECMWF; not shown) indicated minima in the upper troposphere south of the center outside the 600-km radius, a region with a dearth of data (Fig. 1).
 It is possible that the inertial wall was an artifact that resulted from the discontinuity in data density.
-As a result, subsequent analyses will show only from the 150 km to the 550 km radii.
-The 550 km radius encompassed most of the region of cyclonic flow within the storm as well as the full structure of the central overcast (see Figs. 3-4).
-In order to focus on the outflow layer, only the levels from 7-13 km are displayed.
+As a result, subsequent analyses will show only from the 150-550-km radii.
+The 550-km radius encompassed most of the region of cyclonic flow within the storm, as well as the full structure of the central overcast (see Figs. 3 and 4).
+To focus on the outflow layer, only the levels from 7 to 13 km are displayed.